497363983/dry-lab/docs/about.md

   </a>
 </div>

-This project is used to store the experience and basic knowledge about dry lab and synthetic biology from ZJUT-China in iGEM.
+This project is used to store the experience and basic knowledge about dry lab in iGEM and synthetic biology.